SICZ/docker-simple-ca/README.md

-make test               # Run the tests make test-all           # Run tests for all configurations make test-shell         # Run the shell in the test container make secrets            # Create the Simple CA secrets make clean              # Remove all containers and work files make docker-pull        # Pull all images from the Docker Registry make docker-pull-dependencies # Pull the project image dependencies from the Docker Registry
+make test               # Run the tests make test-all           # Run tests for all configurations make test-shell         # Run the shell in the test container make secrets            # Create the Simple CA secrets volume make clean              # Remove all containers and work files make docker-pull        # Pull all images from the Docker Registry make docker-pull-dependencies # Pull the project image dependencies from the Docker Registry